 Dimensions of the DRS1 receiver.
-It will fit in HOn3 and up engines and tenders.
-For N scale it can fit in a boxcar on a slant.
+It will fit in N Scale and up engines and tenders.

 Q: Can I consist DRS1 equipped units with my conventional DCC locomotives?